 - Day 1: Do not eat after 6pm.

 - Day 2: Wake up and perform HIIT or intense weight training on an empty stomach.
 Begin strict ketogenic diet with 0-2% carb intake.
+The combination of high-intensity exercise and a strict ketogenic diet will help deplete glycogen stores so that you can get into ketosis more rapidly.

 - Day 3: Wake up and perform MISS (medium intensity steady state) or medium intensity weight training on an empty stomach.
 Return to normal ketogenic diet with 3-5% carb intake.